fern-demo/akamai-config/fern/markdown-content/v1/Prerequisites/select-a-resource-tier.md

 > 👍 By default, all EdgeWorker IDs created before resource tiers were introduced execute using the **Dynamic Compute** resource tier.
 The limitations applied by this resource tier are the same as when the EdgeWorker ID was created.

 You can, however, change an EdgeWorkers function to Basic Compute, a less costly tier with lower limits.
 For instructions on how to change the resource tier assigned to an EdgeWorkers function see [How to change to a different EdgeWorkers tier](change-resource-tier.md).
 The billing rate for each of these resource tiers is different.
-For information about billing you can contact your {{COMPANY_NICKNAME}} account representative.
+For information about billing you can contact your <Markdown src="../../snippets/COMPANY_NICKNAME.mdx" /> account representative.

 See the [Resource tier limitations](resource-tier-limitations.md) section to review the consumption limits for each resource tier.
 Review the table below for the supported use cases for each resource tier.
 Dynamic Compute allows you to implement any currently available EdgeWorkers use case.